 Here are some ways to effectively manage anger:

 The first step toward addressing our anger is to understand it.
-Well, it is difficult to address anger if you can’t identify what triggered it in the first place.
+It is difficult to address anger if you can’t identify what triggered it in the first place.
 In order to identify the causes of anger better, we need to look at the other parts in an organised and reflective way, and see how they fit together and influence each other.
 It’s often the beliefs and self-judgements that can cause anger.
-Hence, controlling them are vital for effective anger management.
+Hence, controlling them is vital for effective anger management.
 It is through controlling our emotions that we alter our perception of the situation.

 When it comes to managing anger, I am a big fan of delay.
 It is a fantastic remedy for anger.
 However, you don’t need to delay indefinitely.
 If you’ve got an issue you need to address, then deal with it.
 If you are to delay your anger indefinitely it will soon become bitterness, and that’s way worse than anger.

+It’s a bit of a challenge.
+But try to practise and bit of patience and it will soon be part of your system.
 Anger is a natural response towards a number of situations.
 Everyone gets angry sometimes, after all it’s part of being human.
-It isn’t always a “bad” emotion; in fact it can even be useful at times.
+It isn’t always a ‘bad’ emotion; in fact it can even be useful at times.
 For example, feeling angry about something can motivate us to create change.
 However, we need to strike a balance with our emotion and what we are trying to achieve.
 Indeed, learning to control anger is a challenge for everyone at times.

 Dennis Relojo-Howell is the founder of Psychreg.
 He writes for the American Psychological Association and has a weekly column for Free Malaysia Today.

 Some of our contents and links are sponsored.
 Psychreg is not responsible for the contents of external websites.
 Psychreg is mainly for information purposes only.
 Never disregard professional psychological or medical advice, nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer.